mikaelvesavuori/figmagic/README.md

 `figmagic --outputTokenDataType [null | enum]` or `figmagic -tokentype [null | enum]`

-Default is null.
+Default is `null`.
 Currently the only valid non-null value is `enum`.

 #### Set path to React template